eduardohanesian-ctrl/banknode-tg/Ethereum/README.md

 Do not remove `overrides`: newer BitGo MPC packages may pull in DKLS under a different license.
 See `THIRD_PARTY_NOTICES.md` and `npm ls`.

-The MIT license permits commercial use, modification, and distribution when the copyright and license notice is retained.
+See `LICENSE` for the complete terms governing the project's original code;
+third-party dependencies remain subject to their own licenses.
+The new terms apply to versions distributed with this license and do not alter rights to copies previously obtained lawfully under MIT.
 This is technical information, not individualized legal advice.

 ## Installation